kevinfaveri/oldschool-react/README.md

-# Styled Components Branch
+# Worker Branch

-This branch is a react-create-app boilerplate from storybook branch + code refactoring using styled-components for the styling.
+This branch is a react-create-app boilerplate from styled-compoennts branch + Web Worker in React components.